iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 ## Milestone validation

 - Verify the signature of the milestone m.
-- Construct the ordered list B<sup>tri</sup> of the tail transaction hashes of the not-ignored bundles m confirms.
+- Construct the ordered list B<sup>tri</sup> of the tail transaction hashes of the not-ignored state-mutating bundles m confirms.
 - Encode the hashes B<sup>tri</sup> into their binary representation B and compute H = MTH(B).
 - Extract the first 384 trits after the Coordinator's Merkle tree information from the `signatureMessageFragment` field of the head transaction and verify that this matches the ternary encoded H.

 ## Proof of inclusion

-- Identify the confirming milestone m of the input bundle b.
+- Identify the confirming milestone m of the state-mutating input bundle b.
 - Determine the ordered list of the not-ignored bundles m confirms.
 - Compute the Merkle audit path of b with respect to the Merkle tree for this ordered list.
 - Provide the audit path as well as m as proof of inclusion for b.